dodatniemail1996/capacitor-game-connect/README.md

 ### 2. Add iCloud Capability (required for Cloud Save)

 Cloud Save on iOS uses Apple's GameKit Saved Games API, which stores data in iCloud.
-For it to work, the device must be signed into iCloud and the app must have the iCloud Documents entitlement.
+For it to work, the device must be signed into iCloud and the app must have the iCloud Documents entitlement with a registered container.

 1. In Xcode, go to your app Target → **Signing & Capabilities**
 2. Click **+ Capability** and add **iCloud**
 3. Under the iCloud capability, check ☑️ **iCloud Documents**
+4. Under **Containers**, click the **+** button and add the default container Xcode suggests: `iCloud.$(CFBundleIdentifier)` (e.g. `iCloud.com.yourcompany.yourgame`)
+5. Let Xcode provision it — it will update your provisioning profile automatically
-4. Leave **Key-Value Storage** and **CloudKit** unchecked — they are not needed for GameKit saves
+6. Leave **Key-Value Storage** and **CloudKit** unchecked — they are not needed for GameKit saves
-5. You do **not** need to add a custom container.
-GameKit manages its own internal iCloud container automatically
+7. Clean build folder (**Product → Clean Build Folder**) and rebuild

+> **Important:** Even though GameKit manages its own iCloud storage internally, Xcode still requires at least one container to be listed for the entitlement to be fully provisioned.
+Without a container, iCloud will never activate for your app at runtime and every save will return `GKError code 27`.

 > **Note:** Key-Value Storage is for small key/value pairs synced via `NSUbiquitousKeyValueStore`.
 CloudKit is for apps that use `CKRecord` directly.
-Neither is required here — `iCloud Documents` is the only entitlement GameKit's Saved Games API needs.
+Neither is required here — `iCloud Documents` with a container is the only configuration GameKit's Saved Games API needs.

 Your `.entitlements` file should contain the following after completing the steps above: